Parent Information

 Check-in and Pick-up Procedures

-Check-In: Registration begins on the first day of camp at 5 p.m.
+Check-In: Registration begins on the first day of camp at 6 p.m.
 Please do not arrive early for Check-in.
-Staff will not be able to assist until 5 p.m.
+Staff will not be able to assist until 6 p.m.
 Check-ins will take place at the Commons in the Cabin Village.
 There will be signs to direct you.
 Remaining balances can be paid during registration.
-Campers must have a “Camper Information and Health Form” as well as “Camper Payment and Camper Pick up Form” to complete registration.
-Along with the Health, Form parents are required to bring a photocopy of the front and back of their insurance card.
-Extra forms are available if the originals are forgotten.

 Pick-Up: Weeklong camps will end with a Closing Program on Thursday at 7pm in Magnolia Center.
 Family members are invited to attend.
 Campers should be signed out immediately prior to the Closing Program.

-There will not be a Closing Program for Mini Campers who will be picked up at 1pm in Edgewood Pavilion on the last day of camp.
+There will not be a Closing Program for Mini Campers who will be picked up at 1pm on Tuesday.

 Please inform the office if you will be picking up your camper late.
 Let us know ahead of time if someone other than those listed on the “Payment and Pick-Up Form” will be picking up your child.
 We are not able to release campers to people not listed on the form without your permission.